 Co-President: Rev. Ted Mosher, Good Shepherd Lutheran Church

 Rev. Ted Mosher currently serves as pastor of Good Shepherd Lutheran Church.
 After working in the corporate world for over 20 years in the medical malpractice insurance field, he felt called into ordained ministry.
 He attended Wartburg Theological Seminary in Dubuque, Iowa and upon graduation and ordination, arrived in Lawrence in 2008 to serve Good Shepherd.
-Pastor Ted has been involved with Justice Matters since the beginning of its organization and Good Shepherd has been a participating congregation from the beginning of Justice Matters, as well.
-Pastor Ted has been an active member of the mental health research team and is currently involved with the childhood trauma research team.
+Pastor Ted and his church have been involved with Justice Matters since the beginning.
+Pastor Ted has also been an active member of the mental health and childhood trauma research teams, and served as Co-President in 2016-17.
 He is married and has two daughters.
 Good Shepherd is located at 2211 Inverness Drive, just off Clinton Parkway.

 Brent has lived in Lawrence since moving from Chicago, IL in 2010.
-Brent is an Investment Advisor Representative with Great Plains Financial Group.
+Brent is an Investment Advisor Representative with Fifteen:22 Financial Partners.
 He advises individuals, families, and small businesses on how to best grow and protect their assets.
 Prior to moving to Lawrence, Brent worked as an analyst and advisor for nearly five years at the largest commodity firm in the world, MF Global.
-He and his partners, Doug Stephens and Malcom Ong now own and operate Fifteen 22 Financial Partners in Lawrence.
+He and his partners, Doug Stephens and Malcom Ong now own and operate Fifteen:22 Financial Partners in Lawrence.
 He has served on the board of Family Promise of Lawrence since 2011 where he has helped with fund development and matters related to congregational care and recruitment.
 He has been a network member of Justice Matters since its inception.
-Brent is 42- years old and has been married to Marianne for 10 years.
+Brent is 43- years old and has been married to Marianne for 11 years.
 Brent is an active member and a Deacon at Morning Star Church in Lawrence, where he serves on the First Impressions Team and the Missions Committee.
-Brent is also a leader in the Men’s Ministry at MSC.
+Brent is also an instrumental leader in the transformative experience known as Men’s Encounter.

 Judy Lewis has lived in Lawrence, KS all of her life and loves this city.
 For the last 20 year she has worked for John Hooge’s Law Office as an office manager, and also has her own business called Living Financial Solutions where she is a debt counselor and budget coach.
 Judy got involved with the Justice Matters through her church, Velocity, 3 years ago.
 She has been to several DART national trainings, leads the justice ministry at her church, and has served on the Board for two years.
 Judy has served on other boards and committees in the community and has a passion for helping people in need.